Central Business District - Theater District

 Elegant chain The Oceanaire Seafood Room excels at seafood, obviously, but also serves up steaks with flair and an impressive wine list.
 Their happy hour food menu is almost too good to be true.
 Mission American Kitchen & Bar appeals to game-day crowds, sharp business travelers and pretty much anyone looking for a reliably good meal.
 The menu focuses on upscale comfort food, which has earned them the title of “power lunch capital of downtown Minneapolis” according to the New York Times.
 Finally, there is Manny’s Steakhouse, located on the ground floor of the iconic Foshay Tower, home to the W Hotel.
 This place is mainly for special occasions, round numbered birthdays and anniversaries or when someone else is paying, but it’s absolutely worth the money.
 Many reliable sources agree about Manny’s excellence, including Men’s Journal who rated Manny’s among the “10 Best Steakhouses in the World” in 2015.
 Eye-watering cuts of beef (and their prices) are joined on the menu by lobster, king crab, salmon and, yes, even chicken if you want to ruin your server’s day.

 Closing in on 30 years of business, Brit’s Pub has evolved into a kind of English Pub attraction as much as it is a place to get a bite and a pint.
 Soccer and rugby games bring in a specialized audience of passionate sports fans and the massive rooftop English Garden Park has a 10,000 square foot lawn bowling green, as well as being a pleasant place to sun oneself.
-Be warned that nice days and big events mean frantic demands on the service staff.
-Don’t arrive hungry.
 Just a few steps down Nicollet is the Irish answer to Brit’s, The Local.
 The long, mahogany bar that greets you is the first sign you’ve hit Irish pub paydirt.
 The menu is a treat of traditional Irish food and the bar staff must be doing something right, as they have repeatedly been recognized as the top sellers of Jameson Whiskey in the world.
 That includes Ireland.
 All that Jameson is frequently sold in the form of the bar’s signature drink, The Big Ginger (Jameson and ginger ale).
 Televised soccer games bring in lively crowds.

 Pre and Post Game Speed Round